huderlem/poryaaaa/README.md

    project_root=C:\Users\you\pokeemerald
    voicegroup=petalburg
    ```
-4. Insert the plugin as an instrument on a MIDI track and rescan plugins or reluanch your DAW so it sees the new plugin.
+4. Insert the plugin as an instrument on a MIDI track and rescan plugins or relaunch your DAW so it sees the new plugin.
 5. Use Program Change (PC) midi messages to select instruments from the voicegroup.
 6. Play MIDI notes.
 You should hear GBA-accurate audio.